Peace Together

 Therapeutic Interventions to Promote Peaceful Futures

-Peace Together’s interventions empower youth to apply skills that they have learned to build peaceful communities and cope with grief, loss, and trauma.
+Through its interventions, Peace Together empowers youth to apply the skills they have acquired, allowing them to contribute to the creation of more peaceful communities while simultaneously coping with their grief, loss, and trauma.

 How does Peace Together Work?

-Peace Together combines a short-term rapid response-based intervention (4 Spaces) with longer-term therapeutic supports such as individual therapy, group therapy, arts-based social-emotional learning groups, and a Power of Nature Healing Retreat.
-These interventions encourage youth to explore ways to apply newly learned skills in different areas of their lives (ex: school, home, community, etc.).
+Peace Together offers a comprehensive approach to supporting youth, combining both short-term rapid response interventions and longer-term therapeutic supports.
+These supports include individual therapy, group therapy, arts-based social-emotional learning groups, and a Power of Nature Healing Retreat.

-The city’s Office of Neighborhood and Safety Engagement (ONSE) partners with Peace Together to provide referrals for the program participants.
-Youth involved in the program may participate in one or more of the interventions offered.
-In the program, youth learn to mindfully assess their needs and practice using coping skills to meet those needs as they arise, which helps them to build ownership over their own healing process.
+Youth involved in the program have the opportunity to engage in one or more of the interventions offered.
+Through this program, they learn to mindfully assess their needs and develop coping skills to address those needs as they arise.
+This empowers them to take ownership of their healing process.

-4 Spaces: During this intervention, participants practice mindfulness to assess their current needs, learn positive coping skills, and use therapeutic techniques that help them process a critical incident in their community.
-This is a 3-4 hour intervention where space is self-directed and participants have autonomy in their processing.
+4 Spaces: During this intervention, participants practice the act of mindfulness by assessing their current needs, learning positive coping skills, and using therapeutic techniques to help process a critical incident in their community.
+This 3-4 hour intervention is self-directed, allowing the youth participants to have autonomy in their healing journey.

 Social-Emotional Learning (SEL Groups) allow participants to practice interpersonal skills using creative techniques in a non-clinical setting.
 OCU’s program allows students to reflect on social justice issues and explore skills essential to building a peaceful, compassionate, and healthy life.

-Power of Nature Healing Retreat: Open to youth who have participated in other Peace Together interventions, this retreat promotes positive community-building while supporting youth to connect with nature and other therapeutic activities.
+Power of Nature Healing Retreat: Open to youth who have participated in other Peace Together interventions, this retreat promotes positive community-building while encouraging youth to connect with nature.
 Participants will bring strategies they learn on the retreat to share with their communities.

-Professional Development Training and Consultation: The Peace Together team will provide training focused on grief and loss, trauma, self-care, arts/expressive interventions, and positive coping strategies with community-based partners.
+Professional Development Training and Consultation: The Peace Together team provides training focused on topics such as grief and loss, trauma, self-care, arts/expressive interventions, and positive coping strategies with community-based partners.

 4 Spaces—explained